 Your act of registering constitutes your commitment to attend OSU-Cascades.

 As a university student, you are both academically and financially responsible for all classes in which you register.

 If you wish to cancel this commitment and reduce or eliminate tuition charges for the term, you must officially cancel your registration or withdraw from the university for the term.
 Failure to pay tuition or to attend classes does not constitute official withdrawal.
 Students who simply stop attending classes are financially liable for all charges, and may also receive grades of U, N, or F depending on departmental policy.

 A GAP is a 6-digit access number initially assigned to each student by the Enrollment Services Office.
 Your initial GAP is your birth date (month, day, & year).
 For example, if your birth date is April 3, 1982, your GAP will be 040382.
 Your initial birth date GAP will expire upon your first entry into the information systems.
 You must then choose a new GAP, other than your birth date.
 You also have the option to enter some additional information about yourself to use as a prompt should you forget your GAP and need to obtain a new GAP.
-You may also contact the OSU-Cascades Enrollment Services Office, Cascades Hall at COCC, (541) 322-3100, if you forget your GAP.
+You may also contact the OSU-Cascades Enrollment Services Office, Tykeson Hall, (541) 322-3100, if you forget your GAP.

 Only students seeking OSU degrees need PINs.
 Partner institution students do not need PINs.
 Registration PINs are provided by your adviser at the time of advising.
 Non-degree students are not required to have registration PINs.